 What is the role of concrete break machines?

-Concrete break machines, also known as concrete compression machines, are used to test the strength of concrete by applying a controlled load to concrete specimens, thus determining their compressive strength, a crucial parameter in building and infrastructure design.
+Concrete break machines, also known as concrete compression machines, apply a controlled load to concrete specimens to test their strength, thus determining their compressive strength, a crucial parameter in building and infrastructure design.

 What advanced features do modern concrete break machines have?